Condition Guide

 Original movie posters were made to promote films, not to survive as pristine objects for decades.
 They were handled, shipped, displayed, stored and often discarded.
-That is why condition matters so much in poster collecting, and why terms such as folded, rolled, linen-backed and restored are so important to understand before you buy.
+That is why condition matters — and why terms such as folded, rolled, linen-backed and restored are so important to understand before you buy.

-This guide explains how collectors think about condition, why so many vintage posters were folded in the first place, when that changed, and what linen backing actually does.
+This guide explains how to think about condition, why so many vintage posters were folded in the first place, when that changed, and what linen backing actually does.

 At a glance